Both Flask and Django are:

 - With Flask you will use more external libraries which could be then used in other e.g. non-web python apps - free experience

-- More lightweight apps, but it will not give you a performance boost (you will save only a couple of CPU loops), most issues come with heavy and joined DB requests without indexes which could happen on both frameworks when you don't analyze the performance
+- You will deliver lightweight apps, but it will not give you a performance boost (you will save only a couple of function calls which would happen in Django middlewares), most issues come with heavy and joined DB requests without indexes which could happen on both frameworks when you don't analyze the database access layer performance

-- You are flexible to implement some different methods e.g. Django uses sessions over coockie when you can craft your own JWT way to handle Authorisation, again with a huge risk of security attaks if you do a small mistake
+- You are flexible to implement some different methods e.g. Django by default uses sessions over a cookie when you can craft your own JWT way to handle Authorisation, again with a huge risk of security attacks if you do even a small mistake